v-m/GDGNC/README.md

 $ python2 xmldepgraph.py /home/vince/Temp/ant/ ant.xml /home/vince/Temp/depfinder/bin
 ```

-This command will extract the xml file to `<xmlfile>`.
+This command will extract the xml file to `<output_xmlfile>`.
 The file will contains all dependencies contained in the jars found recursively in `<folder>`.
 Note that `<pathtodepfindbin>` is the absolute path to the `bin` folder of the dependency finder project (ie. if I do extract dependency finder in my home dir: `/home/vince/DependencyFinder-1.2.1-beta4/bin/`).

 #### Dependencies